 - How to change a bad reputation

-New Parent-Trade Book: We are excited to announce the release of Dr. Elizabeth Laugeson's newest book, "The Science of Making Friends: Helping Socially Challenged Teens and Young Adults".
-This innovative book provides parents and families with evidence-based tools for building friendships and relationships, and includes a companion DVD.
-To order the book, please see the below flyer.
+Parent-Trade Book: Dr. Elizabeth Laugeson’s innovate book, “The Science of Making Friends: Helping Socially Challenged Teens and Young Adults” provides parents and families with evidence-based tools for building friendships and relationships, and includes a companion DVD.
+To order the book, click on the link .